Hklug001/Hklug001/README.md

 ### Hi there 👋

 - 🔭 I'm currently looking for an internship
-- 🌱 I’m currently learning Web development (HTML, CSS, JavaScript)
+- 🌱 I'm currently learning Web development (HTML, CSS, JavaScript)
 - 📫 How to reach me: henriqueklug@gmail.com